Al-Arabi SC (Qatar): Head-to-head

-Al Sadd
+Al-Sadd

-This is the clash of Qatar's two most successful teams: Al Sadd and Al Arabi.
+Al-Arabi's clashes with Al-Sadd are considered the season's biggest as they are contested by Qatar's two most successful teams.
 For some fans, winning this derby is more noteworthy than winning the league itself.
 The derby is an important component of the country's culture.

-Al Arabi always regarded themselves as the club of Qatar's working class, in contrast with the more upper-class support base of Al Sadd.
-The social class divide between the two fan bases eventually diminished.
+Al-Arabi always regarded itself as the club of Qatar's working class, in contrast to the more upper-class support base of Al-Sadd.
+The social-class divide between the two fanbases eventually diminished.